ddiezdeb/cse15l-lab-reports/Lab4.md

 `git add .<enter>` This adds files I made to the branch

-`git commit -m “fixed ListExamples.java”<enter>` This commits the changes and -m is the message you will see in the repository describing the changes made.
+`git commit -m “fixed ListExamples.java”<enter>` This commits the changes and -m indicates that the next field between quotes is the message you will see in the repository describing the changes made.

 `git push<enter>` Finally I push it back to the repository so that all of the changes I made on the terminal are now saved to the repository on github.